MicrosoftDocs/power-platform/power-platform/admin/control-app-access-environment.md

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
 1. In the navigation pane, select **Security**.
+1. Select **Access controls** under the Security section.
-1. locate the **Client application access control** card and select **Manage client application access**.
+1. Select **Client application access control** under **Access controls**.
-1. Select the environment where you want to manage app access.
+1. Select the environment that you want to turn on client app access control.
-1. Select **Enable client application access**.
+1. Select the **Enable client application access** button.
 1. Select **Enabled** under the **Access control** dropdown.
 1. Select a Dataverse application, then select one of these options:
    - **Allow** to allow access